Wan Muhammad Azri Wan Deris: Allegations against SKMM officials

-Malaysian Communications & Multimedia Commission (SKMM) made a police report on 19 April 2024 against Wan Muhammad Azri, Badrul Hisham Shaharin (Chegubard) and Mohamad Salim Iskandar (Parpukari) for allegedly making and spreading false accusations against SKMM officials.
+Malaysian Communications and Multimedia Commission (SKMM) made a police report on 19 April 2024 against Wan Muhammad Azri, Badrul Hisham Shaharin (Chegubard) and Mohamad Salim Iskandar (Parpukari) for allegedly making and spreading false accusations against SKMM officials.
 The police report was made by the MCMC based on the content uploaded by the three individuals in the social media platforms TikTok, Facebook and YouTube on 17 April 2024.
 The uploaded content depicted as if SKMM officials act under instructions that have political interests, in addition to being abuse of power.

 Accusations of defrauding public funds

 Wan Muhammad Azri was arrested at his residence on 13 December 2024 by a team of police officers who came to his residence in three police vehicles to help investigate a case of fraud in the collection of public funds by using the name of a company.
 The arrest was made by a team of members of the Bukit Aman Money Laundering Crime Investigation Team (AMLA) early in the morning that day.
 The arrest was made following a police report made by the Minister of Economy, Rafizi Ramli last July.
 Malaysian Police Chief, Tan Sri Razarudin Husain has confirmed the arrest and informed that the investigation is being carried out in accordance with Section 420 of the Penal Code.
 Wan Muhammad Azri was released after giving a statement to the police the next day.